protegeproject/webprotege-authorization/README.md

-# webprotege-authorization-service-api-java
+# webprotege-authorization
-The API for the Authorization service, written in Java
+APIs for authorization